-Petersburg Fisheries is located in Petersburg, AK and is the oldest operating seafood plant in Alaska.
-They have a workforce of over 500 people, and ship seafood products worldwide.
-They hire seafood processors throughout the year but mainly during the summer salmon season which takes place during the months of July and August.
+Petersburg Fisheries is located in Petersburg, AK, and is the oldest operating seafood plant in Alaska.
+They have a workforce of over 500 people, and they ship seafood products worldwide.
+They hire seafood processors throughout the year but mainly during the summer salmon season, which takes place during the months of July and August.

-Most of the work offered to seafood processors at Petersburg Fisheries involves sliming or cleaning fish.
+Most of the work offered to seafood processors at this company involves sliming or cleaning fish.
 This involves removing the guts of the fish and cutting off the head, fins, gills, and tail.
 Employees can expect there to be lots of fish blood and guts in their work area.
 The environment will also be wet, cold, and very loud.

 The starting rate of pay is $10.87/hour.
-Any hours worked over 8 in one day will be paid at the overtime rate of time and a half ($16.30) as will any hours worked over 40 each week.
+Any hours worked over eight in one day will be paid at the overtime rate of time and a half ($16.30), as will any hours worked over 40 each week.

-You can visit http://Hookedonfish.com to learn more about the other incentives offered by Pertersburg Fisheries and to apply for a seafood processing job.
+You can visit http://Hookedonfish.com to learn more about the other incentives offered by this company and to apply for a job.